medined/perl-5-by-example/perl_5_by_example/variables.md

 <P><B><PRE></TT>$numberOfRooms = 23;
 $bookTitle = "Perl by Example";</PRE></B>Notice that you are assigning literal values to the variables.
 After assigning the values you can then change them.

-<H3><A name="Changing Values in Scalar Variables">Changing Values in Scalar
+### Changing Values in Scalar Variables

-Variables</A></H3>The next example will make a variable assignment and then change that variable's value using a second assignment.
+The next example will make a variable assignment and then change that variable's value using a second assignment.
 The second assignment will increment the value by five.
 <P>